 Tania Gee is working on a children’s literature video podcast and working at the best comic book store in the world, Happy Harbor Comics.
 She spends her nights teaching Tribal Fusion bellydance at two great studios in Edmonton, Bedouin Beats and School of Raq.
 She’s also an organizer for Pure Spec: Edmonton’s festival of Science and Fiction.

 Kirt Callahan has been an avid reader since he could first read.
 He has been an aspiring writer since he discovered that one could be such a thing.
 Eventually, this led him to Dalhousie University where he got himself a MA in English Literature.
 After leaving his home town of Halifax, NS and moving to Edmonton, AB, he quickly got into the book business and has been loving it ever since.
-He is currently embarking on a quest to become a successful writer, or a successful musician, or an internet celebrity, or, hopefully, all three.
-Money is clearly not important to him.
+Kirt returned to Halifax in 2017 and hopes to keep Write Reads going as a multi-city venture.

 The Write Reads theme song was composed and performed by Kirt Callahan.